 So when it comes to backpacks, the higher it is, the more durable it’s going to be.
 However, that also means that it’s heavier.

 One fabric that you should look out for is Rip-stop nylon.
-Although it’s close from being just regular nylon, “rip-stop” nylon does just that.
+Although it’s close to being just regular nylon, “rip-stop” nylon does just that.
 Its special weave in the form of squares will prevent your bag from ripping any further should it be punctured.

 A bag made from this kind of material can carry a lot of weight.
 If you’re planning to go where there are warnings about muggings and theft on the streets, this will also come in handy.